srihari-swain/automatic-speech-recognition-/README.md

 This project provides a robust FastAPI-based REST API for transcribing audio files to text.
 The system leverages ONNX Runtime for efficient speech recognition and is designed with clean architecture principles, separating concerns between audio handling, speech processing, and API endpoints.

 The service allows users to:
-- Upload audio files in various formats (.wav)
+- Upload audio files in (.wav) format only.
 - Receive accurate text transcriptions
 - Get confidence scores and processing metrics